rich-7941/English-Water/content/english/pages/Approved-plumbers.md

 When a leak or burst pipe happens on your property, it can be stressful, and it's essential you find someone trustworthy and reputable to help.

-By using a certified water contractor, you can be assured that the contractor you contact holds the correct qualifications, training, and Public and Employers Liability Insurance.
+By using a certified contractor, you can be assured that the business you contact holds the correct qualifications, training, and Public and Employers Liability Insurance.

 ###### Find a certified contractor